Buddhist Therapy, Life Coaching, Dharma Training

 ASKING for DONATIONS for your time and skills with the dhamma? is that Ok?

 Thank you.
 As mentioned above in greater detail, I do not specifically teach the Dhamma; there are many, less advanced, resources and teachers for basic Dhamma and Sutta studies.
 What I offer goes far beyond Dhamma/Dharma teachings.
+First and foremost, I am a professional coach and therapist; this is my profession.
 What I offer, and receive donations for, are my unique expertise, experience, guidance, and counselling through the lens of my skilled ability to lecture extemporaneously on subjects deeply and with a fluidity and appreciation for the place along the spiritual spectrum of my audience that is uncommon amongst my peers.
 These are not common skills and my understandings and perspectives are not readily found in other teachers and coaches.

-Nevertheless, the question of receiving donations for these services reflects a common misunderstanding of the Buddha teachings, and one that seems to be unduly applied to those who have not taken up monastic vows.
-Understanding the root texts can help us to better understand the teachings on this concept and my beliefs, views, and practices in this matter are well in accordance with the sutta pitaka, de facto and de jure.
+Nevertheless, the question of receiving donations for these services reflects a common misunderstanding of the Buddha teachings, and one that seems to be unduly and inappropriately applied to those who have not taken up monastic vows.
+Understanding the root texts can help us to better understand the teachings on this concept and my beliefs, views, and practices in this matter are well in accordance with guidance I have received from my teachers, in addition to being in accordance with Buddha's instruction found within the early Buddhist texts.

-I plan to write a teaching on this, but in the mean time, I'd respectfully refer you to the disclaimer on the top of my 'suggested pricing and donation' page coupled with Itivuttaka § 107. {Iti 4.8; Iti 111} which covers the skilful exchange of teachings for the four requisites.
-This is what allows even those who are within monastic communities and under the restrictions of the vinaya rules (i.e., monks and nuns) to make requests for food, clothing, medicine, and these days, for labour, skills, materials, and money in skilful exchange for their spiritual services, offerings, and support.
+I plan to write a teaching on this, but in the mean time, I'd respectfully refer you to the disclaimer on the top of my 'student tiers and suggested donation' page coupled with Itivuttaka § 107. {Iti 4.8; Iti 111} which covers the skilful exchange of teachings for the four requisites.
+This is what allows even those who are within monastic communities and under the restrictions of the vinaya rules (i.e., monks and nuns) to make requests for food, clothing, medicine, and these days, for labour, skills, materials, and money in skilful exchange for their spiritual services, offerings, and support — that being the case, please bear in mind that I am not a monastic, nor am I under the protection or support of a monastic community.

 It is with this perspective that I have the humble opportunity to share my skilled instruction with others: by relying on the kind generosity of others so that I may be able to cover my four requisites as I dedicate my time to the Path and to help others along theirs.